-We have a dynamic and dedicated team of regulated mental health practitioners from psychology, psychotherapy, and social work disciplines providing treatment for children and adults of all ages, including seniors.
+We have a dynamic and dedicated team of regulated mental health professionals practicing psychotherapy and psychology for older adolescents and adults of all ages.

 Most members of our team work with adults aged 18 and older providing individual therapy.
 Alyssa Malizia does provide couples therapy as well.
 Our registered psychotherapists are all supervised by Michelle Sorensen, the supervising psychologist for Resiliency Clinic.
 As a team, our mission is to provide compassionate and professional care to the many clients we serve.